openshift/enhancements/enhancements/api-review/azure_user_defined_tags.md

 ### Drawbacks
 - User-defined tags cannot be updated on an Azure resource which is not managed by an operator.
 In this proposal, the changes proposed and developed will be part of openshift-* namespace.
-External operators are not in scope.
+External operators are not in the scope.
   User-defined tags can be updated on the following Azure resources.
-    1. Virtual machine resources created for master and worker nodes.
+    - ResouceGroup
-    2. Storage account
+    - Storage Account
-    3. NetworkEdge
-    4. Internal Registry
+    - DNS Zones
+    - DNS Records
+    - ApplicationSecurityGroup
+		- AvailabilitySet
+		- Group
+		- LoadBalancer
+		- PublicIPAddress
+		- RouteTable
+		- SecurityGroup
+		- VirtualMachineExtension
+		- NetworkInterface
+		- VirtualMachine
+		- VirtualNetwork

 - Because tags in `userTags` must be applied to all Azure resources that OpenShift creates, tags must fit all the constraints of the various Azure resources as described below: